jaypideveloper/Carrix-Global-Procurement-Hub-Example/README.md

 3. Data quality - ERP data conversion.
 4. Policy and routing - Change and apply policies.
 5. Data Model and SQL - View SQL data and export data as CSV.

+Tip: Your work (submitted requests, approvals, merges, policy changes, and the persona you're acting as) is saved to `procurement-hub-state.json` in `Application.persistentDataPath`.
+To start over, click **Reset demo data** in the sidebar.

 ## What it does